projectcalico/calico/README.md

 These docs are complete reference for Calico.
 If there's a configuration option you're looking for, it goes here in one of the per-component references.
 Not every option has a "how to" guide, but has enough description.
+The caveats and considerations when enabling options should be listed here.

 Examples: